kvramanan93/pdf-ai/README.md

 DRIZZLE orm - typescript object relational maper - way to interact with db wo using sQL prisma slower and not edge compatible while drizzle is edge comp

+Set up S3 buckets with configured bucket policies and cross-origin resource sharing (CORS) to streamline input handling and data storage

+IAM - identity and access management  - method to use presigned url thats valid for a short time allowing direct file upload w/o exposing the access keys.

+RAG:
+1. Vector and Embeddings